 of the camera’s focus button,

 becomes abstract.
 Obvious forms

 turn into nameless parts, parts fade

 becomes a floating bowler hat.

 Though, like the tide, it will come back.

 Seth Crook lives on Mull.
+He is transitioning into a seal.
 His poems have most recently appeared in such places The Rialto, Magma, Envoi, Causeway, Northwords Now, Far Off Places, The Glasgow Review of Books, The Nitrogen House, Antiphon, Snakeskin, Algebra of Owls.
 And anthologies such as Spindrift (Federation of Scottish Writers).